BryanMorgan/rent-share-solana-rust/README.md

 ```

 ### 3. Pay Rent
-Transfer lamports from the payer (renter) to the payee (owner) for rent due.
-Decrements the `remaining_payments` saved
+Transfer lamports from the payer (renter) to the payee (owner) for rent due using instruction `1`.
+This will decrement the `remaining_payments` saved
 in the rental agreement account data.
+They payer account must sign the transaction to tranfer funds to the payee.

 ```javascript
   const instruction = 1;